 Maintain a healthy sleep schedule

 Just because school is out for summer and your kids can stay up late and sleep in does not mean they should.
-As parents, we should always try to maintain a healthy and steady sleep schedule for ourselves and our kids, regardless of our work and school schedules, have become more lenient.
+As parents, try to maintain a healthy and steady sleep schedule for ourselves and our kids, regardless of our work and school schedules, have become more lenient.
 It is recommended that we obtain 8-10 uninterrupted hours of sleep, as sleep hygiene is an essential component of our mental health.

 Whether it is going to the gym, signing up for a yoga class or taking a walk outside, physical activity is known to boost your mood.
 During the summer months, it is easy to stay on the couch and binge-watch the latest television series.
-But, an idle activity can promote negative consequences on our physical and mental health.
+But an idle activity can promote negative consequences on our physical and mental health.
 Try to maintain 20-30 minutes of cardiovascular exercise each day, and you may be surprised how good you feel.

 Kristen Fuller, M.D., is a clinical content writer and enjoys writing about evidence-based topics in the cutting-edge world of mental health and addiction medicine.
 She is a family medicine physician and author, who also teaches and contributes to medicine board education.
 Her passion lies within educating the public on preventable diseases, including mental health disorders and the stigma associated with them.
 She is also an outdoor activist and spends most of her free time empowering other women to get outside into the backcountry.